hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

   - **Set variable to now** (key + format)

 Notes:
-- Buttons are only truly interactive when rendered in a real widget context (Home Screen / StandBy).
+- Buttons are interactive when rendered as a real widget (Home Screen / StandBy).
+- In the editor preview dock, switch to **Live** to tap Action Bar buttons in-app (no Home Screen round-trip).
-- In the app preview they render as non-interactive.
+- In normal **Preview** mode, buttons render as non-interactive (safe while editing).

 ## About page + templates